mquinson/retrogames/docs/source/Git-crash-course.rst

 finally ``README.md`` asks git to only consider the changes of that file.

-If you type ``git diff`` again, the command yields no output, because there is no file edition that is not already commited to your repository.
+Typing ``git diff`` again yields no output, because there is no file edition that is not already commited to your repository.

 Git will refuse to commit changes to files it does not track, so you need to  **add new files** before you can commit them.

 .. code:: shell

-   # create newfile.py on disk
+   # create mygame.py on disk
-   git commit -m "something" newfile.py # This is an error
+   git commit -m "something" mygame.py # This is an error

-   git add newfile.py # now git knows about this file git commit -m "something" newfile.py # no error
+   git add mygame.py # now git knows about this file git commit -m "something" mygame.py # OK

 Synchronizing your repository